sigasi/sigasi_insights/content/manual/rules/verilog_associations.md

 ## Excessive number of actuals in ordered notation

-Sigasi Studio flags an error if the number of positional parameter or port connections is larger than the number of parameters or ports of the instantiated module (rule 39).
+Sigasi Studio flags an error if the number of positional parameters or port connections is larger than the number of parameters or ports of the instantiated module (rule 39).

 <pre>module sub#(WIDTH=8) (input[WIDTH-1:0] i1=1'b0, i2, output[WIDTH-1:0] o1);
 endmodule